samp84531/IMA-SDK/API.md

 **React Native 0.59 and below**

-Run `react-native link react-native-video` to link the react-native-video library.
+Run `react-native link ima-player` to link the ima-player library.

 #### Enable Static Linking for dependencies in your ios project Podfile